joelparkerhenderson/objectives-and-key-results/README.md

 If your teams are doing these kinds of ideas above, and communicating these among your teams reguarly by other communication approaches, then generally speaking you're already doing the conceptual equivalent of OKRs.
 Recall that OKRs are a concept, not a specific communication protocol (such as email or chat), and not a specific kind of interface (such as a task list or work board).

-### How do OKRs compare to other communication approaches, such as messaging, email, or chat?
+### How do OKRs compare to messaging, email, or chat?

 OKRs are different than team communication via messaging, email, and chat because OKRs provide always-up-to-date shared visibility and progress measurement.